VRSiddh/Mandoc/README.md

-# MandoDoc: Multi-Format Document Question Answering Assistant
+# Mandoc: Multi-Format Document Question Answering Assistant

-**MandoDoc** is a powerful, extensible AI assistant that enables you to upload and chat with your own documents—across a wide range of formats.
-Built with Streamlit and advanced retrieval-augmented generation (RAG), MandoDoc supports PDFs, DOCX, PPTX, XLSX, CSV, JSON, TXT, and image files (PNG, JPG), including OCR for scanned documents and images.
+**Mandoc** is a powerful, extensible AI assistant that enables you to upload and chat with your own documents—across a wide range of formats.
+Built with Streamlit and advanced retrieval-augmented generation (RAG), Mandoc supports PDFs, DOCX, PPTX, XLSX, CSV, JSON, TXT, and image files (PNG, JPG), including OCR for scanned documents and images.

 ---